-In WNBA spread betting, a point spread is set to level the playing field between two teams, with the favorite needing to win by more than the designated number and the underdog covering if they lose by fewer points or win outright.
-Unlike NFL spreads, which frequently land on key numbers like 3 and 7, WNBA spreads are more fluid and less standardized, making line shopping across books particularly valuable.
-Games can feature spreads ranging from 1 to 12+ points, and the relatively smaller talent gap between many WNBA rosters means upsets and close finishes occur regularly.
+In WNBA spread betting, a point spread is set to level the playing field between two teams, with the favorite needing to win by more than the posted number and the underdog allowed to lose by fewer points (or win outright) for a bet to cash.
+Unlike NFL spreads, which often cluster around key numbers like 3 and 7 due to scoring increments, WNBA spreads are more fluid and typically range from 1 to 12 points.
+The smaller roster sizes and shorter rotations in the WNBA mean that individual player absences — whether due to national team commitments, injury, or rest — can dramatically shift true spreads, creating opportunities for bettors who track lineup news closely.

 Cross-Sport spreads Vig Comparison